Home | How It Works | Results | All Reports | Latest

 ๐Ÿค” COMPARE ยท CSCO ยท META

-How did Cisco Systems (CSCO) and Meta Platforms (META) fare under JumpstartSignal's 5-stage screening pipeline across our full 2012โ€“2025 walk-forward backtest?
-We flagged CSCO 1 time (2 signal days, first signal in 2025) and META 9 times (19 signal days, first signal in 2013).
+How did Cisco Systems (CSCO) and META (META) fare under JumpstartSignal's 5-stage screening pipeline across our full 2012โ€“2025 walk-forward backtest?
+We flagged CSCO 6 times (132 signal days, first signal in 2023) and META 1 time (1 signal day, first signal in 2014).
 Every entry price, return, and SPY comparison below is from the frozen backtest snapshot.

-๐Ÿ“Œ Note: META only ever reached our MONITOR watchlist tier, it was never promoted to a SPOTLIGHT or OPPORTUNITY buy signal.
-CSCO did reach SPOTLIGHT or OPPORTUNITY.
+๐Ÿ“Œ Note: CSCO only ever reached our MONITOR watchlist tier, it was never promoted to a SPOTLIGHT or OPPORTUNITY buy signal.
+META did reach SPOTLIGHT or OPPORTUNITY.
 That asymmetry is the story of this comparison.

 Head-to-Head Stats